 (i) Information about Audits of Audit & Supervisory Board Members

-The Company's organization for audits of Audit & Supervisory Board Members is comprised of four Audit & Supervisory Board Members.
+The Company's organization for audits of Audit & Supervisory Board Members is comprised of three Audit & Supervisory Board Members.
+One of them has been selected to chair the Audit & Supervisory Committee.